 This SRP does not intend to reproduce existing or ongoing plans, and is a building block for efforts outlined in the current MRP.
 The SRP draws from past research, management plans, assessment plans, and water quality regulatory compliance plans, and identifies new projects needed to address regional stormwater management goals.
 This document provides projects for managing stormwater in San Mateo County, allowing jurisdictions to take actions to collaboratively address the major stormwater-related challenges and needs in the watersheds.
-This SRP meets the standards and requirements of Water Code section 10560 et seq., and will be updated and adapted as new goals, projects, and needs arise for the County.
+While it is expected for stormwater projects to also be implemented on private land due to Provision C.3 of the MRP, the focus of the SRP is on public land to aid jurisdictions in identifying opportunities for stormwater management.
+Future planning efforts will include estimates of expected stormwater capture from new and redevelopment on private land.
+This SRP meets the standards and requirements of Water Code section 10560 et seq. (see Appendix G), and will be updated and adapted as new goals, projects, and needs arise for the County.

-1.1 Background and Purpose
+1. 1 Background and Purpose

-Senate Bill 985 (SB-985) on stormwater resource planning (implemented through Water Code section 10563, subdivision (c)(1)1), went into effect January 1, 2015, and requires a city, county, or special district to develop a SRP as a condition of receiving voter-approved bond funds for stormwater and dry weather runoff capture projects.
+Senate Bill 985 (SB-985) on stormwater resource planning (implemented through Water Code section 10563, subdivision $(c)(1)^1$), went into effect January 1, 2015, and requires a city, county, or special district to develop a SRP as a condition of receiving voter-approved bond funds for stormwater and dry weather runoff capture projects.
 The Regional Water Board regulates federally listed waterbodies that are listed as impaired for water quality through water body/pollutant combinations outlined in Section 303(d) of the Clean Water Act.
-Section 303(d) requires each state http://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201320140SB985 to submit to the U.S. Environmental Protection Agency (EPA) a list of waters with impaired beneficial uses (e.g., recreation, aquatic life) resulting from pollutants or other stressors (e.g., temperature).
+Section 303(d) requires each state to submit to the U.S. Environmental Protection Agency (EPA) a list of waters with impaired beneficial uses (e.g., recreation, aquatic life) resulting from pollutants or other stressors (e.g., temperature).
 Once the impaired waterbodies are placed on the 303(d) list, the Clean Water Act requires that the state implement Total Maximum Daily Loads (TMDLs) that provide pollutant load allocations for the listed water body.